 As many allowances are linked to roles of Watch Manager and above, many female staff did not receive them as part of their terms & conditions, which reduced their average hourly rate in comparison to their male colleagues.

-The most senior roles occupied by a woman is Area Manager.
-This is the same situation as last year, but this year there is only 1 woman instead of 2 in 2019.
+The most senior roles occupied by a woman is Group Manager.
+Last year the highest role was Area Manager.
 This affects the gap in a negative way.

 On Call